-- Opinion of the Honorable the Attorney-General with respect to Pre-emptors taking up land in addition to their pre-emptions, under the Land Laws prior to the Act 1870. - "I understand the question upon which I am asked to advise, to be this:-Whether a person who has pre-capted and under 'The Land Ordinance 1865," can, after the 20th of Oct., 1870 (the date at which "The Land Ordinance 1870," came into force), invoke the assistance of the 20th Section of the former Ordinance, and by payment of two shillings and one penny per acre, acquire the right to Pre-capt and field a further tract of unsurveyed and unoccupied land contiguous thereto not exceeding 480 fores, &c.; and I am of opinion that he has - regard to the 11th Section of the Terms of Union, and I then had occasion to consider the present question, though it became unnecessary to give my decided opinion upon it. - "With respect to the general question, it seems plain that such alleged privileges cannot continue after the 20th October, \$70, unless preserved in 6 The Land Ordinance, 1870," by the words "but such repeal shall not prejudice or affect any rights acquired &c., prior to the "phssing of this Ordinance;" and the question arises whether such person had, at that, date, acquired a right within the meaning of those words, and of the 20th Section of the former Ordinance.
-The words of that section are "any person in possession of 160 acres of land aforesaid, may acquire the right to pre-empt and hold any further tract of unsurveyed and unoccupied land contiguous thereto, not exceeding 480 acres (and no more, either directly or indirectly, save with the express sanction, in writing, of the Governor in that behalf) over and above the quantity of 160 acres aforesaid, upon the payment to the Stipendiary Magistrate of the District, of the sum of two shillings and one penny per acre for the same, as by way of instalment of the purchase money to be ultimately paid to the Government, after the survey of the same land," and the meaning of "may acquire the right" &c., "upon the payment" &c., appears from decided cases, as well as the reason of the thing, to be that of the acquirement of the right, and the payment of the money, were to be concurrent acts, or that the pre-emptor might acquire the right upon the occasion of or at the time of payment, and not otherwise; and if this be the case no such right can now exist, except when payments were made or tendered prior to the 20th October, 1870.
+"Opinion of the Honorable the Attorney-General with respect to Pre-emptors taking up land in addition to their pre-emptions, under the Land Laws prior to the Act 1870.

+"I understand the question upon which I am asked to advise, to be this :-- Whether a person who has pre-empted land under "The Land Ordinance 1865," can, after the 20th of Oct., 1870 (the date at which "The Land Ordinance 1870," came into force), invoke the assistance of the 20th Section of the former Ordinance, and by payment of two shillings and one penny per acre, acquire the right to Pre-empt and hold a further tract of unsurveyed and unoccupied land contiguous thereto not exceeding 480 acres, &c.; and I am of opinion that he has not that privilege.

+"As to such claims, if made since the 20th of July, 1871, I have already advised, having regard to the 11th Section of the Terms of Union, and I then had occasion to consider the present question, though it became unnecessary to give any decided opinion upon it.

+"With respect to the general question, it seems plain that such alleged privileges cannot continue after the 20th October, 1870, unless preserved in "The Land Ordinance, 1870," by the words "but such repeal shall not prejudice or affect any rights acquired &c., prior to the "passing of this Ordinance;" and the question arises whether such person had, at that date, acquired a right within the meaning of those words, and of the 20th Section of the former Ordinance.
+The words of that section are "any person in possession of 160 acres of land aforesaid,

+"may acquire the right to pre-empt and hold any further tract of unsurveyed and unoccupied "land contiguous thereto, not exceeding 480 acres (an no more, either directly or indirectly, "save with the express sanction, in writing, of the Governor in that behalf) over and above the "quantity of 160 acres aforesaid, upon the payment to the Stipendiary Magistrate of the District, "of the sum of two shillings and one penny per acre for the same, as by way of instalment of the "purchase money to be ultimately paid to the Government, after the survey of the same land," and the meaning of "may acquire the right" &c., "upon the payment" &c., appears from decided cases, as well as the reason of the thing, to be that of the acquirement of the right, and the payment of the money, were to be concurrent acts, or that the pre-emptor might acquire the right upon the occasion of or at the time of payment, and not otherwise; and if this be the case no such right can now exist, except when payments were made or tendered prior to the 20th October, 1870.